top of page

 In early 2024 the Governor signed HB1486, Ashton and Abbie's Law, making it Act 445.
 This bill creates enhanced penalties for distracted drivers in accidents that cause serious injuries or death to another person.

-I decided to write this bill after a dear friend of our family, Jim Woods, lost his daughter Ashton last year in an accident with a distracted driver.
+I decided to write this bill after a dear friend of our family, Jim Woods, lost his daughter Ashton in 2022 in an accident with a distracted driver.
 Ashton's entire family has been steadfast in their desire to make sure that Ashton is still able to make a difference, even though her time here on Earth was cut tragically short.
 I was resolved to try to help them in any way I could.

 As the bill made its way through the House and Senate, Sen. Ricky Hill reached out about collaborating, and told me about another family who had lost their young daughter, Abbie Cooley, in a distracted driving accident, so we decided to honor her memory in the title as well.
 Abbie's mother, Chandler Sullivan and grandmother, Minnie Sullivan, also joined us today for the bill signing, as did Michele Paden, the founder and leader of Families Against Distracted Driving (FADD).